aformatik/codchi/docs/src/docs/start/intro.md

 ## How it Works

 Code machines are to Codchi what containers are to Docker.
-A code machine is comprised of a number of *modules*.
-For the sake of simplicity, most of Codchi's documentation assumes that there is only one module per machine.
-A module is just Nix code inside a git repository which defines the development environment of that repository.
-Since it's just code, it is versioned just as the rest of the repository, which gives Codchi the ability to create a development environment for an exact commit of a project.
+A code machine is comprised of a number of *modules* (usually just one).
+A module is a plain NixOS Module inside a git repository which defines the development environment of that repository.
+Since it's just code, it is versioned just as the rest of the repository, which gives Codchi the ability to create a development environment for every commit of that project.

 After configuration a code machine is built into a NixOS system inside a container.
 On Windows this is a WSL instance, on Linux a LXD container.
-Codchi itself runs on the host system in order to provide features like passthrough of graphics and sound or start menu shortcuts for applications inside code machines.
+The Codchi binary itself runs on the host system in order to provide features like passthrough of graphics and sound or start menu shortcuts for applications inside code machines.
 Also Codchi provides niceties like store-sharing between machines.
 In essence Codchi is a cross-platform driver for NixOS systems that takes care of the tedious hardware and system integration, so that you only have to think about the actual programs and services you want to run.

 ## When should I (not) use Codchi?

 It might seem that other tools like [devenv.sh](https://devenv.sh/) or [flox](https://flox.dev/) already provide the exact same functionality as Codchi, but there are some important differences:

-- **Nix Shell vs. NixOS**: Tools like devenv.sh and flox provide the development environment in a (bash) shell without properly isolating them from the host.
+- **Nix Shell vs. NixOS**: Tools like devenv.sh and flox provide the development environment in a (bash) shell without completely isolating them from the host.
 This is simpler and more performant than NixOS containers, but doesn't provide proper isolation which many, especially more complex enterprise development enviroments need.
-- **User Experience**: Most tools assume a Unix-like operating system with Nix already installed.
+- **User Experience**: Both tools assume a Unix-like operating system with Nix already installed.
 Also often they assume an IDE like VSCode is already installed on the host system.
-Codchi on the other hand is a "single click installation" which aims to be as user friendly as possible.
-The future goal is that the user doesn't have to use a terminal to use a code machine.
+Codchi on the other hand provides a "single click installation" which aims to be as user friendly as possible.
 Everything from the compiler and services to the IDE is provided when installing a code machine.
 Also since Codchi controls the virtualisation technology it can provide features like secret management and GPU computing by interfacing with the host OS.
 - **Configuration**: Codchi uses NixOS options while other tools have their own, much more limited option set.
 This means that in addition to Codchi's own options you can use [more than 10000 NixOS Options](https://search.nixos.org/options)!

 On the other hand, if it is a relatively simple development environment (e.g. projects that get by with only a LSP server and a few services) and it can be assumed that all developers have access to a Unix shell, simpler approaches such as simple Nix shells, devenv.sh or flox are more suitable.
+Furthermore, you can use both Codchi and devenv tools like devenv.sh and flox where they're best at: Codchi provides a consistent environment and proper host integration across Windows and Linux and devenv.sh or flox provide the development environment itself which can also be used outside of Codchi.